-A little bit of Surrey's waste - typically under 10% - does till go to landfill.
-Typically that's large items that won't fit in your bin and are hard to break down for burning.
+A little bit of Surrey's waste - typically under 10% - does still go to landfill.
+Generally, that's large items that won't fit in your bin and are hard to break down for burning.
 That's a huge improvement since the early 2000s when over 90% of your waste went to landfill!

 What can you do to help?

 - Right thing, right bin.
 Check it out before you chuck it out.

 - Reduce, reuse or recycle as much as you can before you reach for the rubbish bin.
 Other ways to reduce, re-use or recycle.